krahets/hello-algo/en/docs/chapter_computational_complexity/time_complexity.md

 Note that because when $n \geq 4$ we always have $n! > 2^n$, factorial order grows faster than exponential order, and is also unacceptable for large $n$.

-## Worst, best, and average time complexities
+## Worst, Best, and Average Time Complexities

 **The time efficiency of an algorithm is often not fixed, but is related to the distribution of the input data**.
 Suppose we input an array `nums` of length $n$, where `nums` consists of numbers from $1$ to $n$, with each number appearing only once, but the element order is randomly shuffled.
 The task is to return the index of element $1$.
 We can draw the following conclusions.